liquibase/liquibase-contribute-site/docs/extensions-integrations/integration-guides/configure-configuration.md

 ## Overview

 The configuration API in the `liquibase.configuration` package provides both the facade for reading configuration settings regardless of where they come from.
-The API provides both a way to look-up individual configuration values and metadata about each available configuration including human-readable descriptions.
+The API provides both a way to look up individual configuration values and metadata about each available configuration including human-readable descriptions.

 The available configuration options are a pluggable extension point, and the configuration API provides a consistent and stable way to work with the configurations regardless of what extensions are installed.